Lyrick Studios: 1988-1994: Beginnings and formation

 The company's origins traces back to when Barney & Friends became a huge success.
 The show was owned and produced by The Lyons Group, a company that was created by Richard C. Leach, who previously produced its predecessor, Barney & the Backyard Gang.
 Both series were created by his daughter-in-law, Sheryl Leach.
 In 1994, Leach had begun production on a new series titled Wishbone, which was produced by Big Feats!
 Entertainment.
 Because of the emerging video business, it led to the creation of Lyrick Studios, which was formed under its parent company Lyrick Corporation.
 Leach's vision for Lyrick Studios was to expand the offerings of quality children's entertainment products.
 Both The Lyons Group and Big Feats!
 Entertainment became subsidiaries of the new company.

 1995-2000: Acquisitions and expansion

 In the late 1990s, Lyrick turned its primary focus on distribution of children's TV shows and films.
-They acquired the distribution rights for VeggieTales and The Wiggles and also distributed book publishing and video gaming rights for some Humongous Entertainment video game characters like Putt-Putt, Freddi Fish, and Pajama Sam.
+They acquired the distribution rights for VeggieTales and The Wiggles, and also acquired the book publishing rights for some Humongous Entertainment video game characters, such as Putt-Putt, Freddi Fish and Pajama Sam.

 In 1999, Lyrick planned to expand their existing headquarters to add 400,000 square feet.
 The first phase of the campus was expected to cost $6 million, which consisted of a two-story 60,000-square-foot building.
 The goal of the building expansion was to unite the company's operations in one spot.